rosuth/employee-care/README.md

 You can make requests with GET, POST, PUT & DELETE.
 Find the respective API's in the code.

-## Technologies Involved
+## Technologies Used

 1. Java
-2. Spring/Spring Boot
+2. Spring MVC
 3. MySQL
 4. Maven
 5. HTML/CSS/JS/Bootstrap